Eva Noblezada: Early life

-Acting career
+Career

-On July 1, 2013, Noblezada became one of five finalists for the 2013 National High School Musical Theatre Awards Her performance of the song "With You" from Ghost during the awards ceremony at the Minskoff Theatre in New York City was noted by casting director Tara Rubin, who arranged an audition for Noblezada, then 17, before producer Cameron Mackintosh for the forthcoming West End revival of Miss Saigon.
+On July 1, 2013, Noblezada became one of five finalists for the 2013 National High School Musical Theatre Awards.
+Her performance of the song "With You" from Ghost during the awards ceremony at the Minskoff Theatre in New York City was noted by casting director Tara Rubin, who arranged an audition for Noblezada, then 17, before producer Cameron Mackintosh for the forthcoming West End revival of Miss Saigon.
 Noblezada was cast in the lead role of Kim.

 In the spring of 2014, Noblezada left the Northwest School of the Arts in Charlotte to star in Miss Saigon in London.
 For her performance as Kim, Noblezada won the 2015 WhatsOnStage Award for Best Actress in a Leading Role in a Musical.
 She performed "I'd Give My Life for You" at the 2015 Laurence Olivier Awards ceremony.

-Following the limited run of Miss Saigon in London, Noblezada assumed the role of Éponine in the West End production of Les Misérables in April 2016.
+Following the limited run of Miss Saigon in London, Noblezada assumed the role of Éponine in the West End production of Les Misérables from April to December 2016.

 On May 2, 2016, Noblezada made her Carnegie Hall debut, celebrating Alain Boublil and Claude-Michel Schönberg, performing "The Movie in My Mind" with Lea Salonga and The New York Pops.

 Noblezada reprised her performance as Kim in the first Broadway revival of Miss Saigon, which opened at the Broadway Theatre on March 23, 2017, for a limited run through January 14, 2018.
-For her performance, Noblezada was nominated for the 2017 Tony Award for Best Actress in a Leading Role in a Musical.
+For her performance, Noblezada was nominated for the 2017 Tony Award for Best Actress in a Leading Role in a Musical, becoming one of the youngest nominees in the category, at age 21.

+She played the role of Ayla in the musical Vanara in a London workshop presentation on May 11, 2018.
 In November 2018, Noblezada opened in the lead role of Eurydice in the Royal National Theatre's production of the musical Hadestown.
 She continued in the role of Eurydice when the production transferred to Broadway's Walter Kerr Theatre in April 2019.
 She received her second Tony Award nomination for her role and won the Broadway.com Audience Choice Award for Favorite Leading Actress in a Musical.
+Noblezada played her final performance in the role on August 13, 2023.